ADVRHumanoids/CartesianInterface/docs/source/plugins_task.rst

-The constructor signature must match the following one: every task is constructed by CartesIO in a uniform way, with the relevant YAML node from the problem description file, and a const share pointer to the model.
-You must call the ``TaskDescriptionImpl`` constructor specifying
+The constructor signature must match the following one: every task is constructed by CartesIO in a uniform way, with the relevant YAML node from the problem description file, and a const share pointer to a context object.
+You must call the ``TaskDescriptionImpl`` constructor additionally specifying

- - the task name
+ - the task name (a specific name, different for all instances, e.g. "visual_servo_left_hand")
- - the task size
+ - the task size (this will set the weight and indices size)

 The constructor is also the place where you parse custom parameters from the given YAML.
 The base class will do the same jobs for all *common Task parameters*.